Broken bones and feet – an introduction

 Dangerous fractures

-An open or closed fracture may well be complex because bones can tear soft tissues or, if not visible, may bleed inside and hide the damage.
-Falls in elderly are more dramatic because of loss of blood into the thigh, which has a big space to lose blood volume.
-The foot does not have the same concerns fortunately and such fractures with large blood loss are more obvious.
+An open or closed fracture may be complex because bones can tear soft tissues or, if not visible, may bleed inside and hide the damage.
+Falls in the elderly are more dramatic because of blood loss into the thigh, which has a big space to lose blood volume.
+Fortunately, the foot does not have the same concerns, and such fractures with large blood loss are more obvious.
 Massive swelling after injury needs emergency attention.
-For the most part, most of these types of fractures are fixable, but the ankle is more open to long term damage as the leg bones connect to the talus.
+For the most part, most of these types of fractures are fixable, but the ankle is more open to long-term damage as the leg bones connect to the talus.
 You can read more about ankles in fracture v sprains.

 Road traffic accidents (RTA), occupational and industrial accidents are far more complex, and books have been written about all the variations.
-Grades of damage are listed for many fractures as type 1, type 2.
+Grades of damage are listed for many fractures as type 1 and type 2.
 There are several concerns.
-If the fracture is not easily put back into place, or if the fracture is badly displaced, then intervention is required to avoid long term damage, poor function and long term pain.
-Blood vessels and nerve damage must be rectified and repaired as early as possible.
+If the fracture is not easily put back into place, or if the fracture is badly displaced, then intervention is required to avoid long-term damage, poor function and long-term pain.
+Blood vessels and nerve damage must be rectified and repaired early.
 The RTA and the foot is a problem because the small bones and ends of the long bones are pushed together and split.
-In the midfoot this could cause long term disability and pain.
+In the midfoot, this could cause long-term disability and pain.

-First, emergency services need to preserve life – airway, breathing and circulation.
-The foot will only be managed if life is stabilised and the limb is not impoverished due to a cut off blood supply.
-The less severe fractures described next may be cause problems depending upon where the damage arises and how much force is delivered through the foot.
+First, emergency services need to preserve life—airway, breathing, and circulation.
+The foot will only be managed if life is stabilised and the limb is not impoverished due to a cut-off blood supply.
+The less severe fractures described next may cause problems depending upon where the damage arises and how much force is delivered through the foot.

 Least dangerous fractures

 Stress fractures are usually the most common of all foot fractures.
-There is a difference between these and the previous type of fractures.
+There is a difference between these and the previous types of fractures.
 First, a crack occurs, which may be partial or complete.
 In other words, the crack may not go all the way through.
 These need rest, some splinting if necessary, ice, and reduced weight-bearing.
-X-rays show a delay of 2-3 weeks so an x-ray looks normal to start with.
-Although scans are more sensitive earlier they are not 100% reliable if taken too soon.
+X-rays show a delay of 2-3 weeks, so an X-ray looks normal.
+Although scans are more sensitive earlier, they are not 100% reliable if taken too soon.
 Scan imaging is more expensive than x-rays, and in the NHS (UK) such imaging has to be booked for an appointment, often delaying the diagnosis.

 Stress fractures can arise around the neck of the metatarsals, often 2 and 3, but any can be involved.
-Stress fractures have also been called ‘march’ fractures as they used to occur in soldiers on parade because they stamp marched everywhere as a repetitive low grade force.
+They have also been called ‘march’ fractures, as they used to occur in soldiers on parade because they stamped everywhere as a repetitive low-grade force.
 As a result, the foot swells around the bone.
 The area is tender, and walking can be uncomfortable.

-Displaced fractures can still be simple but are more than simple stress-induced and require more care.
+Displaced fractures can still be simple but are more than simply stress-induced and require more care.
 If two ends or pieces are reasonably aligned, even if a gap exists, this can be splinted in a walker boot (pictured below this article).
-We prefer not to use plaster of Paris or plastic casts because muscles can waste and bone thins (osteopenia) and swelling can pose a problem for shoes.
-If the fracture is in a number of fragments, this is more complex and may have to have open surgery.
+We prefer not to use plaster of Paris or plastic casts because muscles can waste bone thins (osteopenia), and swelling can pose a problem for shoes.
+If the fracture is in a number of fragments, this is more complex and you may have to have open surgery.
 Surgery today uses plates, pins and screws.
 The diagram shows a displaced simple long spiral fracture of the fifth metatarsal shaft (the wife!).
-Treatment was walker shoe splinting, rest and gentle motion non-weight bearing for eight weeks.
-This took 12 weeks to settle, with some symptoms still occurring for a few months afterwards.
+Treatment included walker shoe splinting, rest and gentle motion, and non-weight bearing for eight weeks.
+This took 12 weeks to settle, with some symptoms occurring for a few months afterwards.

-The mechanics of these fractures occur when twisting movements arise together with the foot tipping over.
+The mechanics of these fractures occur when twisting movements arise with the foot tipping over.
 The example was sustained when my wife fell backwards and twisted her foot going up some steps.
 The tendon on the outside of the foot adds to the problem and can pull back at its insertion.
-The foot then pivots around the position, and the weakest point yields and this is where the break arises.
+The foot then pivots around the position, and the weakest point yields, where the break arises.
 Although it is not possible to tell from an x-ray, her age was 74, where bone may have less strength than someone half this age.
 Post-menopausal conditions increase the risk of fractures in females.
-Age, or shall we call it physiological age associated with natural tissue ageing, makes fractures higher in the older patient.
-However, in a younger patient, the tendon may have pulled against the fifth metatarsal base instead of pulling the bone away.
-In this way, we see that different types of injury, age and medical health can set up in unequal proportions.
+Age, or shall we call it physiological age associated with natural tissue ageing, makes fractures higher in older patients.
+However, the tendon may have pulled against the fifth metatarsal base in a younger patient instead of pulling the bone away.
+In this way, we see that different types of injury, age, and medical health can be set up in unequal proportions.

 Chips and small avulsions